haikal-nurkalam/email-subs-frontend-python/README.md

 # Email Subs Backend Python

 I created this project for email automation using Python, React, Tailwind, and Supabase.
-You can find the Frontend here: [Email Subs Frontend Repo](https://github.com/haikal-nurkalam/email-subs-frontend-python.git)
+You can find the Backend here: [Email Subs backend Repo](https://github.com/haikal-nurkalam/email-subs-backend-python.git)

 ## Demo
 Try the demo app here: [email.heykals.com](https://email.heykals.com/).
 Make sure to use your email.